Yruikk/MUSO/README.md

 # MUSO
 The code is the implementation of Machine Unlearning by Setting Optimal labels (MUSO), as described in the paper ["MUSO: Achieving Exact Machine Unlearning in Over-Parameterized Regimes"](https://arxiv.org/abs/2410.08557).

-For the over-parameterized linear model, enter the folder ***"linear"***, and run "RunMain.py".
+For the over-parameterized linear model, enter the folder ***"Linear"***, and run "RunMain.py".

-For the neural network model, our code's directory structure is as follows:
+For the neural network model, enter the folder ***"Linear"***, and our code's directory structure is as follows:
 ```
 .
 |-- data